 This briefing paper contains information on the Post Office.
 Including the Government funding package announced in December 2017.Jump to full report >>

 The Post Office was separated from Royal Mail in 2012, and is owned by the UK Government.
-The Post Office is currently undergoing a major network transformation programme as the company attempts to reform itself and break even financially.
+The Post Office has been undergoing a major network transformation programme.
+The company has been reforming itself in order to become self-sustaining.
 This has included reducing central costs, increasing revenues, and modernising branches in the network.

-As a part of this, the number of Crown Post Offices, those run directly by the Post Office, has decreased in recent years as some branches are franchised to partners such as WHSmith.
+Modernisation has seen the number of Crown Post Offices, those run directly by the Post Office, decrease in recent years.
+Some branches have been franchised to partners such as WHSmith.

 Commons Briefing papers CBP-7550